-Beirut: Syria`s Al-Qaeda branch staged four suicide bomb attacks on army positions today, leaving dozens of casualties, in a bid to cut off Idlib province from the coast, a monitoring group said.
+Beirut: Syria`s al Qaeda branch staged four suicide bomb attacks on army positions on Sunday, leaving dozens of casualties, in a bid to cut off Idlib province from the coast, a monitoring group said.

 "Four Al-Nusra Front fighters carried out suicide attacks this morning, driving vehicles packed with explosives into four regime forces` checkpoints in the Jabal al-Arbaeen area near Ariha city," said the Syrian Observatory for Human Rights.

 The Britain-based group said that dozens of troops were killed or wounded, without giving specific figures.

 Fierce fighting broke out in the area, pitting army troops backed by pro-regime militia against rebels and jihadists, said the Observatory.